 Whew, so not only does it work, it is blazing fast and available in the real world in under 1 minute.
 The GitHub for the finished Sift is here.
 You can fork it and run your own instance in our cloud straight from GitHub and provision private API keys on our dashboard.
 Red Sift will activate, passivate and cache the containers in your DAG within milliseconds based on request load and resource contention.

 To get there, we need the restrictions e.g. only one node in your computation graph can mount a specific large storage bucket with read/write permissions.
-In exchange, we promise to ensure your files are fast, safe, eventually consistent and always available to your code via a standard POSIX interface.
-Our DAG is designed to allows the Red Sift Cloud to reason about data flows at runtime and optimise the nodes that run in the cascade of operations in parallel when data independence allows for it.
+In exchange, we promise to ensure your files are fast, safe, eventually consistent, and always available to your code via a standard POSIX interface.
+Our DAG is designed to allow the Red Sift Cloud to reason about data flows at runtime and optimize the nodes that run in the cascade of operations in parallel when data independence allows for it.

 So why is this architecture useful?

-A lot of our most interesting data sets are private to us as individuals or organisations.
+A lot of our most interesting data sets are private to us as individuals or organizations.
 At Red Sift, we use our platform to rapidly build cyber security solutions and each customer’s data is explicitly their own.
 This provides a natural shard that has benefits for both scaling and most critically, security.
-Customer A’s data is no where near Customer B. Mistakes CAN’T happen.
+Customer A’s data is nowhere near Customer B. Mistakes CAN’T happen.
 The architecture and the sandbox will not allow it.
-We serve some of the most interesting organisations in the world and we designed our compute platform with this security model baked right into the architecture while still enjoying the benefits of passivating resources when not needed.
+We serve some of the most interesting organizations in the world and we designed our compute platform with this security model baked right into the architecture while still enjoying the benefits of passivating resources when not needed.